operator-framework/audit/README.md

 ### Ensure that you have access to pull the images

-You need first use docker login to have access to the images.
+You must run `docker login` to have access to the images.

 ### Generating the reports